What You Need to Know

 - William Neil “Doc” Gallagher was also a radio personality known as the Money Doctor.

-- He advertised on Christian radio and wrote a book called
+- He advertised on Christian radio.

 - In addition to three life sentences in prison, the judge slapped him with an additional 30 years.